bahrus/trans-render/README.md

 ### LHS Key Scenarios

 - If the key is a string that starts with a lower case letter, then it is a "css match" expression.
-  - If the key starting with a lower case letter ends with the word "Part", then it maps to a css match expression: '[part="{{first part of the key before Part}}"]' [TODO]
+  - If the key starting with a lower case letter ends with the word "Part", then it maps to the css match expression: '[part="{{first part of the key before Part}}"]'
 - If the key is a string that starts with double quote, then it is also a "css match" expression, but the css expression comes from the nearest previous sibling key which doesn't start with a double quote.
 - If the key is a string that starts with a capital letter, then it is part of a "Next Step" expression that indicates where to jump down to next in the DOM tree.
 - If the key is a string that starts with ^ then it matches if the tag name starts with the rest of the string [TODO:  do we need with introduction of Part notation above?]